-What Type of Details Assembly Shop Drawings Usually Involve?
+Type of Details Assembly Shop Drawings Usually Involve?

-Assembly drawings generally include instructions based on the complexity of the product and the requirements of the client.
-It may also include reference numbers, list of the components, references back to the details or shop drawings that lead the fabrication purpose ahead.
-However, millwork designers and architects need to be very careful that they are not repeating the similar information or detailing of the assembly shop drawings.
+Shop drawings generally include instructions based on the complexity of the product and the requirements of the client.
+It may also include reference numbers, list of the components, references back to the details shop drawings that lead the fabrication purpose ahead.
+However, millwork designers and architects need to be very careful that they are not repeating the similar information or detailing of the shop drawings.
 If the similar information is duplicated, this might cause contradictions and confusions in the client’s head.
 It also involves notations, dimensions, and symbols.
-Every detail provided in the assembly shop drawing should stick to the industry standards as well.
+Every detail provided in the shop drawing should stick to the industry standards as well.

 - General assembly shop drawings – involves overall components.